-The initiative included in this performance measure (and their reporting periods) is Safety for Women and Girls initiative in Kenya (1 January 2017 to 30 September 2018).
+The initiatives included in this performance measure (and their reporting periods) are:

+Safety for Women and Girls initiative in Kenya (1 January 2017 to 30 September 2020)

 We enable women to access this initiative through face to face training courses e.g. classroom, school, workshop, presenter led training courses.